 If you’ve seen Ricky play live, you may understand why some people could be envious.
 He is, by all accounts, a musical virtuoso.
 Yes, he works hard, but his playing is intuitive.
 Music flows from Ricky’s fingers and through whichever instrument he’s playing.
 “I give it my all on stage and love seeing people’s reactions.
 Performing is one of my favorite things to do because I love how spontaneous it can be.
 I think it’s beautiful when music isn’t exactly like the recording and you discover something new.”

 Ricky’s many accolades include a full four-year scholarship to the prestigious Berklee School of Music in Boston, a 2016 Governor's Award for Excellence in Music, the Artist of The Year in Pop award at the 2019 Josie Music Independent Awards, a 2020 Global Music Award and 2020 Best Male Artist in Pop at the Indie Music Channel Awards.
-He is a Grammy voter, was a singer and guitarist in Cissy Houston’s much-admired regional choir for high school students, and had the opportunity to work with Savion Glover, who took in Ricky and his clear talent and drive, through the NJPAC program.
+He was a singer and guitarist in Cissy Houston’s much-admired regional choir for high school students, and had the opportunity to work with Savion Glover, who took in Ricky and his clear talent and drive, through the NJPAC program.

 You can follow Ricky on Facebook, Instagram, Twitter and Youtube.